LukoJohnson/alltheguides/docs/mods/ae2/p2p.md

 Now while this looks almost identical, the difference is pretty significant.
 You now have **32 Channels** per Controller face, each of which being able to hold **1 P2P Tunnel** for a total of **32 P2P Tunnels** per **Dense Cable**.

 ## 32 x 32 Channels
 In this example, we have **32 P2P Tunnels** connected to the controller on the left and then another **32 P2P Tunnels** connected on the right.
-Each Colored Cable on the right gets their Channels from the Controller, so we've essentially just moved **1024 (32 x 32) Channels** in a single **Dense Cable** (Technically two Cable cause of the Controller in the middle).
+Each Colored Cable on the right gets their Channels from the Controller, so we've essentially just moved **1024 (32 x 32) Channels** in a single **Dense Cable**.
+(Technically two Cable cause of the Controller in the middle)

 ![](img/p2pNet.png)